surifirstpin/biplus_documentation/docs/README.md

 Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.

 #### Disclose Data
-Sometimes, Direct dashboard reports are not enough to further explore your data.
+Direct dashboard reports are not enough to further explore your data.
 Hence Acubi is provided with filter option "Drill-down" to explore your data as deep as you like.

 #### Trusted Data Analytic Culture
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries can trust.